Nuitka/Nuitka/Developer_Manual.rst

   Part of the interface is a method "computeNode" which gives the node the chance to return another node instead, which may also be an exception.

   The "computeNode" may be able to produce exceptions or constants even for non-constant inputs depending on the operation being performed.
-For every expression it will be executed.
+For every expression it will be executed in the order in which the program control flow goes for a function or module.

   In this sense, attribute lookup is also a computation, as its value might be computed as well.
 Most often an attribute lookup will produce a new value, which is not assigned, but e.g. called.
 In this case, the call value friend may be able to query its called expression for the attribute call prediction.

+  By default, attribute lookup, should turn an expression to unknown, unless something in the registry can say something about it.
+That way, "some_list.append" produces something which when called, invalidates "some_list", but only then.

 - Name for module "ValueFriends" according to rules.

-  These should live in a package of some sort and be split up into groups later on, but for the start it's probably easier to keep them all in one file.
+  These should live in a package of some sort and be split up into groups later on, but for the start it's probably easier to keep them all in one file or next to the node that produces them.

 - Class for module import expression "ValueFriendImportModule".